Pistorius faces sentencing over girlfriend's death after divisive trial

 The decision by 66-year-old Masipa, only the second black woman to rise to South Africa's bench, to absolve Pistorius of murder drew criticism from legal experts and the public in a country infamous for violence, particularly against women.

-The professional criticism centered on the legal notion of intent via 'dolus eventualis', whereby a person is held responsible for the foreseeable consequences of their actions.
-Laymen have pondered the practical consequences of the ruling, in particular what it meant for the legal principal of self-defense.
+The professional criticism centred on the legal notion of intent via 'dolus eventualis', whereby a person is held responsible for the foreseeable consequences of their actions.
+Laymen have pondered the practical consequences of the ruling, in particular what it meant for the legal principal of self-defence.

 Pistorius said the shooting in his upmarket Pretoria home was a tragic mistake, but at the trial prosecutors presented a written firearms licence test in which he acknowledged that using lethal force against an intruder was only allowed if there was a direct threat to a person's life.